JustineFR/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+semantic HLTM gives meaning to a HTML document using meaningful tags like <header></header>, <p></p>, <h1></h1>.
+Makes a HTML document easier to read through.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block takes as much space as its parent element whereas display: inline only takes the space necessary for its content.
+Height and width porperties can be used with display: block whereas those same properties won't have any effect with display-inline.

 3. What are the 4 areas of the box model?

+Content
+Padding
+Border
+Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+That would be the cross axis.

 5. Explain why git is valuable to a team of developers.

+git saves every version of a file, allowing a developer to go back to an earlier version if necessary (really helpful in case something bad happens to the last version).
+It also halp a team of developer to work together on the same project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.